Im$\{\chi^{(3)}\}$ spectra of 110-cut GaAs, GaP, and Si near the two-photon absorption band edge: Abstract

 \section{Abstract}

-Spectra of the degenerate two-photon absorption coefficient $\beta(\omega)$ and the anisotropy parameters $\sigma(\omega)$ and $\eta(\omega)$ of crystalline 110-cut GaAs, GaP, and Si at 300 K were measured using femtosecond pump-probe modulation spectroscopy over an excitation range in the vicinity of each material's half-band gap $E_g/2$ (overall $0.62 < \hbar \omega < 1.91$ eV, or $2000 > \lambda > 650$ nm).
+Spectra of the degenerate two-photon absorption coefficient $\beta(\omega)$, anisotropy parameter $\sigma(\omega)$, and dichroism parameter $\delta(\omega) = \big[\sigma(\omega) + 2\eta(\omega)\big]/2$ of crystalline 110-cut GaAs, GaP, and Si at 300 K were measured using femtosecond pump-probe modulation spectroscopy over an excitation range in the vicinity of each material's half-band gap $E_g/2$ (overall $0.62 < \hbar \omega < 1.91$ eV, or $2000 > \lambda > 650$ nm).
 Together these three parameters completely characterize the three independent components of the imaginary part of the degenerate third-order nonlinear optical susceptibility tensor $\mathrm{Im}\{\chi^{(3)}_{abcd}(\omega)\}$.
-In direct-gap GaAs, these components peak at $\hbar \omega \approx 0.78 E_g$ which is close to the peak at $\hbar \omega = 0.71 E_g$ predicted by the Jones-Reiss model.
+In direct-gap GaAs, these components peak at $\hbar \omega \approx 0.78 E_g$ which is close to the peak at $\hbar \omega = 0.71 E_g$ predicted by the Jones-Reiss phenomenological model.
+The dispersion is comparable to ab initio calculations.
 In indirect-gap GaP and Si, these components tend to increase with $\hbar \omega$ over our tuning range.
-Two-photon absorption spectral shapes differ significantly from predictions of semi-empirical models, motivating first-principles calculations of $\chi^{(3)}(\omega)$.
+In Si, the dispersion differs significantly from predictions of semi-empirical models and ab initio calculations do not account for transitions below the two-photon direct band gap, motivating further investigation.
+Kleinman symmetry was observed to be broken in all three materials.
 We also note anomalies observed and their possible origins, emphasizing the advantages of a 2-beam experiment in identifying the contribution of various nonlinear effects.